What is the Community Seed Exchange?

-We aim to create a grassroots community seed library that supports Sonoma County gardeners with free, locally grown, open-pollinated, pesticide- and GMO-free seeds!
+We are creating and maintaining a grassroots community seed library that supports Sonoma County gardeners with free, locally grown, open-pollinated, pesticide- and GMO-free seeds!

 We grow in our seed garden many of the seeds available in our library.